operator-framework/operator-sdk/doc/test-framework/scorecard.md

 ## Exit Status

-In version v1alpha2, the scorecard return code is 1 if any of the tests executed did not pass and 0 if all selected tests pass.
-Version v1alpha1 returns exit code of 0 regardless if tests fail.
+The scorecard return code is 1 if any of the tests executed did not pass and 0 if all selected tests pass.

 ## Extending the Scorecard with Plugins